zenna/veneer/README.md

 # A not so thin Veneer over C++

-# TODO
-- Construct a rewrite system to write clojure into ClangAST
-- Write C++ code to convert this data structure into ClangAST
-- Hack into ClangAST and get it to write it out as sourcecode

-Pure is an interesting language based on term rewriting;
-It seems more fully featured than I first anticipated.
-I can't really tell the extent to which it is functional vs functional features are implemented in terms of rewriting.
-The point is that we specify
-- a pattern
-- the variables to be bound if that pattern matches
-- a rewrite.

-Pure seems to provide a convenient syntax for doing this.

 Veneer is a programming language which transpiles to C++.

+- A language which is translated into C++, similarly to how coffeescript is translated into javascript
+- Has powerful metaprogramming support.
+- Veneer --- Rewrite --> IR ----> C++

+## Intermediate Representation
+The intermediate representation is based on clojure.
+It should be similiar enough to clojure to allow me to:

+- Compile (pure, non java-importing) Clojure to C++
+- In Clojure, use these IRs as normal functions.

+I anticipate the latter of these might be a lot harder than the former.
+It would entail a lot of macro magicery, but it is also of less importance.

 # Why?
 C++ is a very popular language, many tools and libraries are written in it and many teams require it.
 It has many problems: it has an excess of features which add to real value, and a dearth of features which would substantially improve it.
 Alternatives for other lacking languages have been developed, e.g. Scala over Java, Julia over MATLAB, yet C++ has no replacement.

-# What is Veneer
-- A language which is translated into C++, similarly to how coffeescript is translated into javascript
-- Has power metaprogramming support.
-In particular there is no syntax to the language.
-The syntax defintions are part of the language, there is a standard syntax in the same way languages have a standard library.
--

-Idea:
-Veneer --- Rewrite --> IR ----> C++

-For the IR we will use a version of Clojure.
-Because I know clojure and this part can be worked on separately.

-Mechanically the current idea is that, veneer with compile into an intermediate format.

-This intermediate format will be compile to C++

 # Challenges.
 - (How) can I support a limited subset of C++ and maintain full interopability with existing code